| fpga4fun.com - where FPGAs are fun. |

 You can't just test all these connections by hand.
 So JTAG was created.

 JTAG can take control (or hijack) the pins of all the ICs.
 On the picture, maybe JTAG is going to make all the CPU pins outputs, and all the FPGA pins inputs.
 Then by sending some data from the CPU pins, and reading the values from the FPGA pins, JTAG can make sure that the board connections are fine.
-Doing that, JTAG test the PCB solders and the PCB traces for shorts and cuts, right from the ICs pins.
-So that a pretty good test.
-It is called an "IC boundary test".

 Now JTAG really consists of four logic signal, named TDI, TDO, TMS and TCK.